Fluctuations of Cargo Volume, Fleet Supply and Freight Rates

 Bunker Price Fluctuations

-In addition, an increase of US$1 per metric ton in the average annual price of bunker would lower earnings, including from equity-method affiliates, by approximately ¥0.19 billion (net of hedging) at the maximum.
-A stricter regulatory rule to reduce SOx emissions generated by ships will be introduced in 2020.
-This regulation would require the use of low-sulfur fuel oil containing less than 0.5% sulfur, the installation of SOx scrubbers on vessels to remove sulfur, or the use of alternative fuels such as LNG, LPG, and methanol, which could have an impact on fuel costs or capital costs.
-In this case, the Company intends to put in effort to gain the understanding of customers and reflect these additional costs in freight rates and other fees.
+In addition, an increase of US$1 per metric ton in the average annual price of bunker would lower our consolidated ordinary profits/losses, including from equity-method affiliates, by approximately 0.19 billion yen (net of hedging) at the maximum.
+Meanwhile, a stricter regulatory rule to reduce SOx emissions generated by ships was introduced in January 2020.
+This regulation requires the use of low-sulfur fuel oil containing less than 0.5% sulfur, the installation of SOx scrubbers on vessels to remove sulfur, or the use of alternative fuels such as LNG, LPG, and methanol, which have an impact on fuel costs or capital costs.
+The Company intends to put in effort to gain the understanding of customers and reflect these additional costs in freight rates and other fees.

 MOL operates a fleet of approximately 840 vessels and it is therefore impossible to ignore the risks related to various incidents that may occur on the high seas.
 In order to prevent accidents, the Company has introduced a variety of measures such as safety standards, a safety management system, comprehensive crew education and training, and establishment of organizations to support safe operations.

 Furthermore, MOL has arranged sufficient insurance coverage so that its financial results will not be materially impacted, should the Company or a third party suffer damages in the unlikely event of an MOL-operated vessel being involved in a collision, sinking, fire or other marine incident.

 Group Company Operational Management